ethanresnick/twilio-ivr/README.md

 }
 ```

-The end state above isn't routable (i.e., other states can transition to it, but twilio can't get to it directly to render it).
+The end state above isn't routable (i.e., other states can transition to it, but it doesn't have an HTTP endpoint that twilio can request directly to render it).
 That's usually what you want in your end state.
 If, however, you wanted to be able to [hijack a running call](https://www.twilio.com/docs/api/rest/change-call-state) to render an error message after some external condition had failed, you could have a routable end state like this:

 ```js
 var endStateRoutable = {